dastasoft/react_course/README.md

 };
 ```

-Remember the properties of a JavaScript object can be defined with strings too, normally used this way if contain invalid caracters (like de `:`).
+Remember the properties of a JS object can be defined with strings too, normally used this way if contain invalid caracters (like de `:`).
 Later on, when you want to manage that property, must be used with `[]`.

 #### Using media queries